Sonnet 157

 Sylvia, sweet and light of heart was she,

-A flower garden grew within her breast;
+A flower garden bloomed within her breast;

-Her silken skin was alabaster blessed;
+Her silken skin by alabaster blessed;

 Dark eyes enchanted with angelic light,

-Soft touches tender tingled with delight;
+Soft touches tender tingled sheer delight—

-Her pureness did with cherub hearts compete.
+Her virtue did with cherub hearts compete.

-By heaven’s grace she wandered to my arms,
+By heaven’s grace she wandered to my arms;

 My soul immersed in her ethereal charms,